wlesniak/microservices-security-fundumentals/README.md

 You need to create a user to login to the application.

 > Manage -> User -> Add User
-Fill in username, email, first and last name.
+> Fill in username, email, first and last name.
 ![Alt text](img/add-user.png "Add New User")
 > Then in credentials set a new password, switch temporary to OFF.
 ![Alt text](img/add-user-credentials.png "Update Credentials")
-> Now we need to add the user roles,
+> Now we need to add the user roles.
-Role Mappings -> Client Roles
+> Role Mappings -> Client Roles
-Select crypto-portfolio
+> Select crypto-portfolio
-Then move:
+> Then move:
 - portfolio-admin
 - user
-From Available Roles to Assgined Roles.
+> From Available Roles to Assgined Roles.
 ![Alt text](img/add-user-mappings.png "Update Credentials")

 ### Kong API Gateway